-B. TRADING DRAFT PICKS – Draft picks may be traded once the Phase 3 draft is announced complete and only during open trading periods.
+B. TRADING DRAFT PICKS – Draft picks may be traded once the Phase III draft is announced complete and only during open trading periods.
 No picks for drafts beyond the upcoming draft may be traded.
-This is to prevent teams from trading away their future, then abandoning the team

 VI.
 PLAYING THE GAMES

-A. PLAYING - Each Team Owner will be responsible for playing his team's home games.
-Each Team Owner will also be responsible for making sure his team is prepared to play while on the road.
+A. PLAYING – Owners are responsible for playing their teams’ home games, and is responsible for making sure their teams are prepared to play on the road.
 This includes providing lineups, pitching rotations, micromanager choices, and other instructions.
 If this information is not provided, the home team manager will use his best judgement in making all decisions for the visiting team.

-B. RAIN AND DOMED STADIA - In order to prevent the problems caused by rained-out games, all games are to be played in 'domed' stadiums.
-Any submitted Franchise File which contains a rained-out game will not be accepted.
+B. RAIN - All games are to be played in 'domed' stadiums.
+Franchise Files which contain a rained-out game will not be accepted.